Enteee/xt_sslpin/README.md

 ## DEBUG

-Compile the module in debug mode
+Compile and install the module in debug mode

 ```shell
 sudo make debug install